Caught Inside

 It was summer vacation, and we’d driven down for the day from the San Gabriel Valley where we went to high school together.
 Scott’s family had a beach house nearby on the Alamitos Peninsula, and he was easily the most experienced out of all of us.
 Steve had borrowed his older sister’s Rusty shortboard that I don’t think had ever been used, and I brought along a 9’2 Becker my dad had bought me earlier that year.

 We sat out in the line-up and as a small set rolled in, I pointed my board toward shore and paddled hard.
 As I felt the wave launch me forward, I jumped to my feet.
-Suddenly, I’m not sure how, I was standing up and surfing, actually surfing an unbroken wave… a perfect right.
+Suddenly, I’m not sure how, I was standing up and surfing, surfing an unbroken wave – a perfect right.
 The ocean below flew by, like when you stare down at the water from the bow of a motor boat.
 And I couldn’t believe how stable it felt.
 I leaned back and the board climbed up the face of the wave.
 I bent my knees, pushed on the pads of my feet, and it gently pitched down.
-And then, just as fast as it arrived, the wave was gone.
-I’m sure I looked geeked as I lowered myself back onto the board.
-I quickly turned back to see if Steve or Scott had witnessed the ride.
+And then, as quickly as it arrived, the wave was gone.
+I’m sure I looked geeked as I lowered myself down onto the board.
+I quickly turned to see if Steve or Scott had witnessed the ride.
 Nope.
-Somehow I knew in that moment, though, that I’d be chasing this feeling forever.
+Somehow in that moment, though, I knew I’d be chasing this feeling forever.

 I got a handful of sessions in the following two years, and made it to my feet again maybe two or three more times.
 But when I left for college up in the Bay Area, then for grad school in New York City, the board stayed home.
 I let my sister’s boyfriend borrow it for a bit, but for most of the last 30 years, that 9’2 Becker has been sitting in a woven surf sock at my mom’s house in Sierra Madre, in a dimly lit unused bedroom, lying on its side under shuttered windows.

 We moved to the South Bay from Culver City in 2021, and suddenly the ocean was everywhere – the smell of salt water in the evening air while dragging the trash bins to the curb.
-Dodging teens on e-bikes on the road during morning drop-off, still in their wetsuits, surfboards tucked under one arm, rushing to make it to school on time.
+Dodging teens on e-bikes during morning drop-off, wetsuits still on, boards under one arm, late for school.

-Not long after, weekday afternoon trips to the beach with the kids after school in September and October when the water’s still warm became routine.
-I splurged on a subscription to Surfline to monitor the local breaks.
-I bought a pair of Viper fins, so I could drop into waves earlier and bodysurf the face instead of getting buried in the whitewater.
+Not long after, we fell into a routine – weekday trips to the beach with the kids after school in September and October, when the water was still warm.
+I splurged on a Surfline subscription to watch the local breaks.
+I bought a pair of Viper fins so I could drop into waves earlier and bodysurf the face instead of getting buried in the whitewater.

 It was two Easters ago that I finally drove out to Sierra Madre to bring the board home.
-Walking into that bedroom at my mom’s house - the same curtains drawn shut, the same stillness - it felt almost like reaching back in time.
+Walking into that bedroom at my mom’s house – the curtains still drawn shut, the same stillness – was like going back in time.
 At home in the garage, I slipped it out from the disintegrating board sock and propped it gently against the wall.
 Other than some yellowing on the nose and a couple dings along the rails, it looked exactly as I remembered it.
 I wrapped a couple of old towels around two exposed garage beams and slid it on top.

-A couple of months ago, my wife Sevenju and I both had a Friday off while the kids were still in school, so we headed down to the Cove in Palos Verdes for a morning hike.
+A couple of months ago, my wife Sevenju and I both had a Friday off while the kids were still in school, so we headed down to The Cove in Palos Verdes for a morning hike.
 Making our way down the steep dirt trail, we passed one surfer after another, wetsuits peeled down to their waists, returning to their cars, boards in hand.
-People of all ages, middle-aged moms with their daughters.
-Men in their 50s and 60s.
+Surfers of every age – middle-aged moms with their daughters, men in their 50s and 60s.

 I turned 47 this year.
 The thing I’ve noticed about getting older is that you start to see the edges of your life.
 Not all at once.
 A thing you loved becomes a thing you used to do, and somewhere in between you stopped noticing.
 I don’t want surfing to become one of those things.
-I’m not sure how much longer I have to go back for it.
+I’m not sure how much longer I’ll be able to go back for it.

-I got home, pulled the board down from the garage rafters and took it in to get cleaned up.
+I got home, pulled the board down from the garage rafters and took it in to get fixed up.

 As I squeezed into the new 3/2 wetsuit in the beach parking lot, I turned away from the loud surf bros laughing and tossing their towels into the back of their pickup truck.
 I felt them size me up as I walked past and down the concrete ramp to the beach.
 I’m sure I looked like a kook – sloppy wax job on an ancient longboard which was totally wrong for the two-foot closeouts that day.